/ Guide

 5. Environmental & Practical Wins

-• Better water drainage when properly designed
+Better water drainage when properly designed, and ideal for low-impact exercise year-round.

 Materials Comparison: Why Corrugated Steel Is the Clear Winner